onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 # Release notes

-This section contains release notes for Onegini Access.
+This section contains release notes for OneWelcome Access.

 In the release notes we mention new features and bug fixes.
-If anything is unclear, feel free to contact [Onegini Support](https://support.onegini.com).
+If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com).

+## Release date: 2022-12-01

+### Features
+* Next to an instance in the EU, we also released an instance in the US.

+## Release date: 2022-11-30

+### Improvements
+* We improved the performance and stability of the application.

+## Release date: 2022-11-11

+### Improvements
+* We improved the performance caused by clients with multiple redirectUris.
+* We improved the performance of the Events page for customers with mobile devices.

+## Release date: 2022-11-01

+### Bug fixes
+* Fixed a bug where Access tokens were not revoked after a logout request if the session was created based on a cookie.

+## Release date: 2022-10-11

+### Features
+* Added an API to delete all tokens for a specific user per type.

+### Bug fixes
+* Fixed an issue where token introspection showed claims with the value `null`.
+These are now hidden.

+## Release date: 2022-08-29

+### Features
+* Support for custom registration for Web Clients.

+## Improvements
+* Reduced the number of calls to our caching database for templates.

+## Release date: 2022-08-16

+## Improvements
+* We introduced a `v2` of the token introspection endpoint to comply with RFP7662 for the `exp` attribute.
+* We now make a SAML SLO request succeed even without a session, based on SpNameQualifier in the SAML metadata.

 ## Release date: 2022-07-06